 [00:16:25] Pete Waggoner: I think we’re graduated to that right now.
 You’ve got a stealthy phone there.
 Tip five, you know, the registrar registration book is there for a reason, right?

-[00:16:36] Amber Miller: Oftentimes we hear frustrations probably same as the number of people who are answering their phones and services.
+[00:16:36] Amber Miller: Oftentimes we hear frustrations probably same as the number of people who are answering their phones in services.

-[00:16:42] We hear from Emily’s how frustrating it is that they go through the register book and they see that John DOE just signed his name and didn’t put his address or anything like that.
-So at the end of the day, when they’re writing thank yous, they have to spend.
-Hours on end, trying to look up addresses and phone numbers to send a thank you card.
+[00:16:42] We hear from families how frustrating it is that they go through their register book and they see that John Doe just signed his name and didn’t put his address or anything like that.
+So at the end of the day, when they’re writing thank yous, they have to spend hours on end, trying to look up addresses and phone numbers to send a thank you card.

-[00:17:07] Pete Waggoner: you card.
-And one of the things to keep in mind is even if you don’t want to receive the thank you card, let the.
-Give her or the, the, let them decide whether or not you’re going to get it and take that away.
+[00:17:07] Pete Waggoner: And one of the things to keep in mind is even if you don’t want to receive the thank you card, let the giver, or them decide whether or not you’re going to get it and take that away.

-[00:17:29] Mike O’Connel: Next time I’m going to take some anti-anxiety medicine.
+[00:17:29] Mike O’Connell: Next time I’m going to take some anti-anxiety medicine.
 You are seriously.
 These are the things that I could go on an hour on each one.
 Okay, please.

-[00:18:37] Mike O’Connel: That is a great, we had a funeral procession, um, coming out of a church once and we were, I was trying to pull out and this lady went around, um, one police car and got to the next one.
+[00:18:37] Mike O’Connell: That is a great!
+We had a funeral procession, coming out of a church once and we were, I was trying to pull out and this lady went around one police car and got to the next one.

 [00:18:48] And it was Tom Vanderberg.
-If you’re listening time, he’ll remember it.
-And he went crazy on her and I said, no, Tom, let her go.
-If she’s got something more important than this dead man’s [00:19:00] burial.
-And these, you know, 150 people here, clutter go through and he made a scene and said, ma’am whatever you are going to, it must be important that we’re going to put on this.
+If you’re listening Tom, he’ll remember it.
+And he went crazy on her and I said, “No, Tom, let her go.
+If she’s got something more important than this poor dead man’s [00:19:00] burial and these, you know, 150 people here, let her go through” and he made a scene and said, “Ma’am whatever you are going to, it must be important that we’re going to put on this.”

 [00:19:12] Pete Waggoner: I always turn it back on them for sure.
 What, if you do arrive and you see a long line and you can’t stay, what are your next moves?
-What do you.
+What do you do?

 [00:19:22] Amber Miller: I think that’s a good question.
-You know, if, if time permits and you can’t stay in greet the family, I think leave your card.
+You know, if, if time permits and you can’t stay and greet the family, I think leave your card.

 [00:19:29] If you brought one sign, the register book, for sure.
 And maybe leave a note in the cards, you know, stating or apologizing that you weren’t able to stay, but you wanted to come to support them.
 Maybe reach out to them after the visitation or service with a text or a phone call and suggesting the same thing apologizing.

 [00:19:45] You couldn’t stay, but kind of showing your support and kind of touching base.
-I think that’s all.
+I think that’s always good.

-[00:19:49] Mike O’Connel: That might even be more important.
-Actually, that’s a great point is that when there’s 400 people at a visitation, the family only gets, you know, half a minute minute with everybody.
-[00:20:00] It’s more important to stop after the fact that’s really when they need it is when things start to settle down.
+[00:19:49] Mike O’Connell: That might even be more important.
+Actually, that’s a great point is that when there’s 400 people at a visitation, the family only gets, you know, half a minute, minute, with everybody.
+[00:20:00] It’s more important to stop after the fact.
+That’s really when they need it is when things start to settle down.

 [00:20:05] Pete Waggoner: So how do you handle the family lines where there’s multiple people, but I just know one person through work or something or whatever.
-What’s the next steps for.
+What’s the next steps for that?

 [00:20:30] And then once you get to the person you do know, then that’s when you can, when you can visit further.
-If there’s multiple lines to family members, then I think it’s appropriate.
-Just standing in the line for the person that you wish to speak with and not necessarily have.
-I stand in line with what the rest of you.
+If there’s multiple lines to family members, then I think it’s appropriate just standing in the line for the person that you wish to speak with and not necessarily having to stand in line with what the rest of them.

-[00:21:28] Pete Waggoner: But before we get into the next topic, which is a big one between the actual service and, you know, the, the review all or receiving lines, which part of your process is the most difficult in terms of management?
+[00:21:28] Pete Waggoner: But before we get into the next topic, which is a big one.
+Between the actual service and, you know, the reviewal or receiving lines, which part of your process is the most difficult in terms of management?